pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 ---

 {% include base_path %}
-I am an assistant professor of operations management in the <a href="https://sds.cuhk.edu.cn/" target="_blank"><span style="color:black">School of Data Science</span></a>, the Chinese University of Hong Kong, Shenzhen.
+I am an assistant professor of operations management in  <a href="https://sds.cuhk.edu.cn/" target="_blank"><span style="color:black">School of Data Science</span></a>, the Chinese University of Hong Kong, Shenzhen.

 My research is focused on revenue management and innovation management.
-Various methodoligies I use include multi-armed bandits, online algorithms and mechanism design.
+The methodoligies I use  include mechanism designs, multi-armed bandits and online algorithms.
 Recently, I am very interested in algorithmic game theory, privacy preserving recommendations and causal inference.

+**To students**: If you have a strong **mathematical** background and are interested in visiting or working on a project with me, please drop me an email at pgao@connect.ust.hk.

 ### Education
 * Ph.D., **Operations Management**, HKUST, 2017-2021.